The Fall Fashion Reset: Letting Go of Last Year’s Version of You

 The twelve months between last fall and this one might have brought career changes, relationship shifts, personal growth, or simple evolution in how you want to move through the world.
 Maybe you left a job that required business casual and now work from home.
 Maybe you ended a relationship and no longer need clothes for the activities that defined that partnership.
 Maybe you just finally admitted you hate wearing things that require dry cleaning.

 These changes are normal, even necessary.
-What's not necessary is forcing yourself to keep wearing—or keeping in your closet—clothes that belonged to your past self.
+What's not necessary is forcing yourself to keep wearing — or keeping in your closet — clothes that belonged to your past self.

 When Clothes Become Identity Markers You've Outgrown

-Clothes aren't just fabric—they're artifacts of who we've been.
+Clothes aren't just fabric — they're artifacts of who we've been.
 Each piece in your closet tells a story about a job, a relationship, a version of yourself you were trying on.
 Some of those stories still resonate.
 Others have endings you keep ignoring.

 The Aspiration Trap

-Some clothes in your closet represent aspirational versions of yourself that never materialized—and might never.
+Some clothes in your closet represent aspirational versions of yourself that never materialized — and might never.
 The running gear for the fitness routine you never started.
 The cocktail dresses for a social life you imagined but don't actually want.
 The professional wardrobe for a career path you've deliberately moved away from.

 These aspiration pieces create a peculiar kind of guilt.
 Every time you see them, they remind you of the gap between who you thought you'd be and who you actually are.
-But here's the thing: who you actually are isn't a failure of who you aspired to be.
+But who you actually are isn't a failure of who you aspired to be.
 It's just different.
 And your closet should reflect reality, not fantasy.

 Relationship Relics and Social Circle Shifts

-Relationships—romantic and platonic—shape our clothing choices in ways we don't always recognize until those relationships end.
+Relationships — romantic and platonic — shape our clothing choices in ways we don't always recognize until those relationships end.
 You might notice your style shifted when you started dating someone, or that certain clothes feel inextricably linked to a friend group you've drifted from.

 These pieces aren't "bad," but wearing them can feel like wearing a costume from a play you're no longer in.
 If getting dressed makes you feel like you're trying to be someone you're not anymore, that's information worth listening to.